 Segment name Number of employees

-HR Tech 1,146 [182]
+HR Tech 1,258 [228]

-Incubation 95 [13]
+Incubation 140 [23]

-Company-wide (common) 30 [-]
+Company-wide (common) 130 [26]

-Total 1,271 [195]
+Total 1,528 [277]

 - (Notes) 1.
 The number of employees represents the number of employees engaged, excluding those seconded from the Group to outside the Group and including those seconded from outside the Group to the Group. - 2.
-The number in parentheses indicates the average number of temporary employees (including contract employees, part-timers, casual workers, and dispatched workers) per year not included in the total. - 3.
-The number of employees indicated as the company-wide (common) figure is the number of employees at the holding company (the Company).
+The number not included in the total in parentheses indicates the average number of temporary employees (including contract employees, part-timers, casual workers, and dispatched workers) per year not included in the total. - 3.
+The number of employees indicated as the company-wide (common) figure is the number of employees at the holding company (the Company). - 4.
+The number of employees increased by 257 in comparison to the end of the previous fiscal year, which is mainly due to new recruitment in association with business expansion.